 Certain cash flows have been netted in order to provide more meaningful disclosure, as many of the cash flows are received and immediately lent to the Parent Company.
-These cash flows are high volume and short term in nature and include commercial paper and related party balances.

 (iv) Segment reporting

 Business segments are distinguishable components of the Company that provide products or services that are subject to risks and rewards that are different to those of other business segments.
 Geographical segments provide products or services within a particular economic environment that is subject to risks and rewards that are different to those components operating in other economic environments.